ericgarciaresearch/noaa_sedna/midori2.md

 Now umcompress the file for the next step:
 ```
-cd 2024-10-13_customblast_sp_uniq_COI
 gunzip MIDORI2_UNIQ_SP_NUC_GB263_CO1_RAW.fasta.gz
 ```

-***NOTE:*** The Midori2 database get updated every 2 months.
-Make sure you download the latest and note which version you are using.
+***NOTE:*** The Midori2 database gets updated every few months.
+Make sure you download the latest and note which version you are using in your metadata and READMEs, etc.

 ### Prep Fasta for makeblastdb

 Next problems:

-* Midori2 raw fasta files have sequence names with the entire taxonomic information making these super long and makeblastdb has a limit of 50 characters.
+* Midori2 raw fasta files have sequence names with the entire taxonomic information making these super long and `makeblastdb` has a limit of 50 characters.
-* makeblastdb requires a taxid_map file where the read names and NCBI taxonomic id are provided in the column1 and column2, respectively (tab separated)
+* `makeblastdb` requires a `taxid_map` file where the read names and NCBI taxonomic ids are provided in the column1 and column2, respectively (tab separated).

 To solve this, I created the script `clean_midori2fasta_for_makeblastdb.sh` that cleans the midori2 raw fasta.
 This script lives in
 ```